iPrisc/fc-game-cli/README.md

 # fc-game client

-Hi! this is a command line tool to get info, stats on funcraft server.
+Hello! this is a command line tool to get info, stats on funcraft server.
 This CLI tool is based on the **funcraft-api** npm package.

 ## Prerequisite